 People love getting stuff.
-But no one values free swag.
-What people really want is something nice that shows you care and took the time to give them something special.
+But no one values junky, free SWAG.
+People really want something nice that shows you care and took the time to give them something special.
 By offering a more expensive gift, you can elevate your "ask."
-If your gift is good enough, every person who comes for the first time will fill out a card and bring it to the designated person/table/area to get their gift.
+If your gift is good enough, every person who joins your church for the first time will fill out a card to receive their awesome gift.

-- Don't give them something they would buy for themselves without a thought. - Include subtle church branding on the item so they can remember where they got it but not so ostentatious that they'd be embarrassed to bring it in public. - If you give away apparel, use a cool design on the front, not your giant-sized logo. - Gift ideas (all high quality): insulated water flasks, travel/work bags, earphones, gift cards, t-shirt, hoodie, car phone cradle/charger, mobile phone case (have a variety with your logo and URL printed on them), or even a digital resource.
+- Don't give them something they would buy for themselves without a thought. - Include subtle church branding on the item so they can remember where they got it but not so ostentatious that they'd be embarrassed to bring it in public. - If you give away apparel, use a cool design on the front, not your giantsized logo. - Gift ideas (all high quality): insulated water flasks, travel/work bags, earphones, gift cards, t-shirt, hoodie, car phone cradle/charger, mobile phone case (have a variety with your logo and URL printed on them), or even a digital resource.